platyias/globus/README.md

 # globus
 GLObal Biochemical reconstruction Using Sampling

-Source files to build Docker container using diamond as the sequence aligner.
+This repository contains the source files to build a GLOBUS Docker image using diamond as the sequence aligner.
+Database files are not included.

+If you use GLOBUS, please cite:

+Plata, G., Fuhrer, T., Hsiao, T., Sauer, U., Vitkup, D. 2012.
+Global probabilistic annotation of metabolic networks enables enzyme discovery.
+Nat.
+Chem.
+Biol.
+8:848-854

+Code in this repository was contributed by Dr. Jeewoen Sin.

+HOW TO ANNOTATE A GENOME WITH GLOBUS:

 GLOBUS can be run in a docker container (https://www.docker.com/get-started)

-HOW TO ANNOTATE A GENOME WITH GLOBUS:

 After docker is installed and running, pull the GLOBUS image by typing on a terminal window: